 As a teacher for very small children, I have seen that obedience is greatly lacking in our society.
 In many families, the children run the home.

 For example, one mother told her three year old child, “Time to go home.
 We need to leave now.”
 The child ran away and screamed.
 So the mother said, “OK, ten more minutes.”
 After the time passed, she told the child again it was time to go.
 He refused again.
 Soon the mother was begging and pleading for her child to go.
-The little boy started kicking his mother and throwing blocks at him.
+The little boy started kicking his mother and throwing blocks at her.
 So she tried to console the child since he was so upset.

 It was a microcosm of many families.
 Parents plead, beg, and manipulate, often even turning to trickery (putting vegetables under sugar or the like) to get their kids to do what they want.
 At the bookstore you can find many books offering advice on parenthood, representing every idea under the sun.
 Modern day theories often suggest reasoning with children, allowing them freedom to explore, and reject any traditional ideas of discipline.
 The Bible says you “reap what you sow.”
 If parents do not expect obedience and require it of their children, they will live with the consequences of having disobedient children who run the house and make life miserable for everyone they come into contact with.